Nearly Native Bee Lawn Seed Mix

 Responding to occasional requests for a low-growing meadow mix that can be used for low-traffic lawns and other turf-like areas, we’ve created this mostly native, mostly grass mix that adds a little color and life to otherwise barren “greenspaces.”

 We call it mostly native because it includes the California variant of baby blue eyes, and a cultivated dwarf variety of our beloved farewell-to-spring, rather than the tall wild type.
+The inclusion of Yaak yarrow, a native low-growing, turf-forming variant of western yarrow provides added durability, and long-lived flowers.

 This “lawn” will not hold up to heavy trampling by pets or people (so it’s not going to make a good soccer field), but it will perform fine in a low traffic residential yard setting with full sunlight.